 Pro tip: You can increase the speed of your charging by preconditioning the battery for Supercharging – something your Tesla will automatically do if you’ve entered a Supercharger as a destination in your Tesla navigation.
 This essentially means that 10 to 20 minutes before Supercharging, it’s getting the battery prepared to be at the optimal temperature for the most efficient DC charging.

 Tesla Destination Charging

 Tesla Destination Chargers are ideal for overnight stops as they’re often located at hotels, restaurants, and parking garages.
 They’re not as fast as Superchargers and there aren’t as many of them (approximately 4,500 are located across North America), but they are convenient when you’re breaking up a road trip over multiple days or want to keep your Tesla charged for a weekend trip.

-Tesla notes that Destination Charging can add up to 44 miles of range per hour, which will vary by model as with Supercharging.
-We recommend you plan on using Destination Charging for overnight charges/stops, though, or if you just want to top off a charge.
+Tesla notes that Destination Charging can add up to 44 miles of range per hour, which will vary by the model as with Supercharging.
+We recommend you use Destination Charging for overnight charges/stops, though, or if you just want to top off a charge.

 What to know about Tesla adapters